GridProtectionAlliance/SIMProx/README.md

 ![SIMProx Manager Home Screen](Source/Documentation/Images/SIMProxManager_Home.PNG)

-On the configuration screen, make sure `SNMPHOST!PROCESS` is selected in the adapter list at the bottom of the page, then click on the `ConfigFileName` parameter in the `Connection String` section:
+On the configuration screen, make sure `SNMPHOST!PROCESS` is selected in the adapter list at the bottom of the page.
+The the `Connection String` section arguments define the options to use for the `SNMP Proxy Host` adapter instance that actually performs the SNMP mapped database and agent forwarding operations.

 ![SIMProx Manager Config Screen](Source/Documentation/Images/SIMProxManager_Config.PNG)

-These arguments define the options to use for the `SNMP Proxy Host` adapter instance that actually performs the SNMP mapped database and agent forwarding operations.

-The most important parameter here is the `ConfigFileName` option that defines the local XML configuration that defines all incoming SNMP sources and maps SNMP OIDs to database operations, see the [Example Config File](#example-config-file) below.
+The most important parameter here is the `ConfigFileName` setting that defines the local XML configuration for all the incoming SNMP sources and maps SNMP OIDs to database operations, see the [Example Config File](#example-config-file) below.

-To enable agent forwarding for all configured sources, find the `ForwardingEnabled` setting and set it to `true`.
-When this value is true, you should validate other forwarding settings as well.
+To enable _agent forwarding_ for all configured sources, find the `ForwardingEnabled` setting and set it to `true`.
+When this value is true, you should validate other forwarding settings as well -- these setting names will be prefixed with `Forward`.

-Note that by default the target database for mapped database operations will be the locally configured database.
-To set the target database operations to another database, change the values in the `DatabaseConnectionString` and `DatabaseProviderString` settings.
+Note that by default the target database for mapped database operations will be the locally configured database used to hold service configuration and metadata.
+To set the mapped target database operations to another database, change the values in the `DatabaseConnectionString` and `DatabaseProviderString` settings.
 Here are a few examples:

 | Database&nbsp;Type | Example Database Connection String | Database Provider String |
 | ------------------ | ------------------------- | --------------- |